IBM/dbb/Templates/Common-Backend-Scripts/README.md

 #### Fetching build dependencies

-Both implementations for the build stage are enabled to optionally pull external dependencies into the build workspace based on the dependency definitions specified in the *Application Descriptor*.
+The build stage is enabled to pull external dependencies into the build workspace, based on the dependencies definition specified in the Application Descriptor file.

-The Application Descriptor contains metadata about the application itself, but can contain references to other application packages managed in an artifact repository, which are necessary inputs to the build.
+The Application Descriptor contains metadata about the application itself, but can contain references to other applications versions managed in an artifact repository, which contain necessary inputs to the build.
 Additional information about the Application Descriptor can be found at the [dbb-git-migration-modeler](https://github.com/IBM/dbb-git-migration-modeler) project, which documents cross-application dependencies and generates Application Descriptor files.

-The Application descriptor file `applicationDescriptor.yml` is expected to be on the root level of the application repository.
+The Application Descriptor file, called `applicationDescriptor.yml`, is expected to be on the root level of the application's Git repository.

-Each application package can export shared components such as public or shared include files and even build outputs, such as object decks or NCAL load modules.
-The package needs to be created with the [PackageBuildOutputs](../../Pipeline/PackageBuildOutputs/README.md) script and be uploaded to the artifact repository through the Common Backend scripts.
-For fetching the dependencies, it uses the subscript [fetchBuildDependenciesUtils.sh](utilities/fetchBuildDependenciesUtils.sh) that is referenced by both dbbBuild.sh and zBuilder.sh.
-Under the covers it uses the [fetchBuildDependencies.groovy](utilities/fetchBuildDependencies.groovy) and the [ArtifactoryHelpers](../../Pipeline/PackageBuildOutputs/ArtifactRepositoryHelpers.groovy) script to download the external dependencies.
-The external packages can be stored at a cache location to improve performance.
-Fetched packages will be expanded to the pipeline working directory 'imports'.
+Each application version, represented by an archive, can export shared components such as public or shared include files, and build outputs such as object decks or NCAL load modules.
+The package needs to be created with the [PackageBuildOutputs](../../Pipeline/PackageBuildOutputs/README.md) script and be uploaded to the artifact repository through the Common Backend Scripts.
+To fetch the dependencies, it uses the subscript [fetchBuildDependenciesUtils.sh](utilities/fetchBuildDependenciesUtils.sh) that is referenced by both dbbBuild.sh and zBuilder.sh.
+Under the covers, it uses the [fetchBuildDependencies.groovy](utilities/fetchBuildDependencies.groovy) and the [ArtifactoryHelpers](../../Pipeline/PackageBuildOutputs/ArtifactRepositoryHelpers.groovy) script to download the external dependencies.
+The downloaded archives can be stored at a cache location to improve performance.
+Fetched archives are expanded in the `imports` subfolder of the pipeline's working directory.

 ### dbbBuild.sh for zAppBuild framework